 Because we’ve been pinning herbal tidbits and inspirations on Pinterest!
 Pinterest is a fun website that allows you to collect and organize your favorite links, recipes, and photos from around the internet, as well as search for new “pins” to collect on your interest boards.
 We’ve connected with so many amazing herbie and foodie blogs through Pinterest and often “re-pin” the recipes and craft ideas we find there.
 It’s easy and free, so be sure to follow our profile here for even more herbal info… Mountain Rose on Pinterest!

 Fun to make around the campfire after a day by the river or on the stovetop at home, this sweet and salty kettle corn is an absolute crowd-pleaser.
 Healthy virgin coconut oil adds a satisfying richness while a touch of sugar coats each kernel with a caramelized glaze.
 So good, you won’t miss the butter!
 Feel free to experiment with additional spices like smoked sea salt, cinnamon, curry, Chinese 5 spice, or chipotle chili powder for a spicy kick.
 Ingredients ¼ cup organic virgin coconut oil ½ cup organic popping corn kernels 1 tbsp organic sugar fine sea salt to taste Directions Melt the coconut oil over medium-high heat in a large stock pot.
 Add the kernels and cover the pot with a lid.
 Be sure to shake the pot continuously over the flame to avoid burning.
 When the first kernel pops, add the sugar and cover the pot.
-Continue to shake the covered pot vigorously over the flame […]
+Continue to shake the […]